A Signal Temporal Logic Motion Planner for Bird Diverter Installation Tasks with Multi-Robot Aerial Systems: Conclusions

 \bmhead{Acknowledgments}

-This work was funded by the European Union's Horizon 2020 research and innovation programme AERIAL-CORE under grant agreement no. 871479.
 The authors would like to thank Daniel Smrcka, Jan Bednar, Jiri Horyna, Tomas Baca, Martin Saska and the MRS group in Prague for their help with the field experiments.
-The authors would like to thank Jesus Capitan for his advice and valuable feedback to the development of the technical part.
+The authors also would like to thank Jesus Capitan for his advice and valuable feedback to the development of the technical part.